 It is very important that the activities that were selected, have a team member that is responsible that ensures them getting done.

 To close the retrospective: A "Thank you" session works great, in which each team member picks another team member to thank and explains why he or she is doing so.

 In my experience with retrospectives, these activities have been very successful, however, it is important to make them as diverse as possible.
 On the "Plans for Retrospective" website, there are hundreds of retrospective activities, which combined, can make up to a million different retrospective combinations.
 So there are no excuses on making your retrospectives as diverse as possible.

-One advantage using the proposed structure is that there are certain activities that encourage participation of people who may have never participated before.
-On one retrospective which began using this structure, there was a consensus that the people were happy, including teammates that dont actively participate by speaking, which is quite rewarding.
+One advantage of using the proposed structure is that there are certain activities that encourage the participation of people who may have never participated before.
+On one retrospective which began using this structure, there was a consensus that the people were happy, including teammates that don't actively participate by speaking, which is quite rewarding.

 Another positive aspect is that the same team can identify problems and propose solutions by themselves.
-As a retrospective facilitator I only participate when I see that there is a concept within the agile framework that is not entirely clear.
-I believe that when teams stumble upon a wall or blocker, it is better that those teams collaboratively find a solution by themselves, strengthening the notion of team commitment, which is an essential part of high performance teams.
+As a retrospective facilitator, I only participate when I see that there is a concept within the agile framework that is not entirely clear.
+I believe that when teams stumble upon a wall or blocker, it is better for those teams collaboratively find a solution by themselves, strengthening the notion of team commitment, which is an essential part of high-performance teams.

 When a software development team does not do retrospectives it is a bit like saying: "We are perfect, there is nothing we can do to improve," which generally not true.
 There are always ways to improve, to pursue excellence, and to stay on the path of continuous improvement.
 A retrospective meeting is one of them.

-Want to know more on how good Agile practices can help your next outsourced software development project?
+Want to know more about how good Agile practices can help your next outsourced software development project?
 Contact us!.